Lecturer, Performance and Drama

 Central Saint Martins

 Andrea Luka Zimmerman is an artist, cultural activist and filmmaker.
-She grew up on a large council estate and left school at 16.
-After moving to London in 1991, she studied at Central St. Martins for a PhD.
-She is the co-founder of the artists’ collectives Vision Machine and Fugitive Images and was the winner of the Artangel Open Award 2014 for her collaborative feature Cycle with Adrian Jackson (Cardboard Citizens).
+Andrea grew up on a large council estate and left school at 16 and after moving to London in 1991, studied at Central Saint Martins for a PhD.
+Andrea is the co-founder of the artists’ collectives Vision Machine and Fugitive Images and was the winner of the Artangel Open Award 2014 for the collaborative feature Cycle with Adrian Jackson (Cardboard Citizens).

 Exhibitions and projects include Civil Rites, Tyneside Cinema Gallery, Newcastle, UK, (2017/18) Common Ground, Spike Island, Bristol (2017), Real Estates (co-curated with David Roberts), PEER with LUX, London (2015).

-Zimmerman has made several commissioned short films for Film & Video Umbrella, Channel 4’s Random Acts and Tintype Gallery.
-She is also a founding member of Vision Machine (collaborators on Academy Award® nominated feature documentary The Look of Silence).
+Andrea has made several commissioned short films for Film & Video Umbrella, Channel 4’s Random Acts and Tintype Gallery.
+Andrea is also a founding member of Vision Machine (collaborators on Academy Award® nominated feature documentary The Look of Silence).

 Performativity and genre; cinema and militarism; artists moving image; grey zones between private and public memory; spectral and spectacular representations of political violence; cultures of representation.

 My interest as an artist lies in filmmaking as experimental social practice.
 My practice consists of diverse engagements with radically different communities both in the making and dissemination of work.